elmiaon/robust_fragment_representation/README.md

 # fragment_encoder
-ใน README นี้ประกอบด้วย
+README composed of

-- การสร้างและรัน docker
+- Build and run docker
-- การโหลดและเตรียมข้อมูล
+- Load and prepare data
-- การรันโปรแกรม
+- Run the program
+- How to use your own data

-## การสร้างและรัน docker
+## Build and run docker

-หลังจาก clone เสร็จให้ใช้คำสั่งด้านล่างเพื่อสร้าง docker
+after clone this git, run the snippet below to run docker

     sh init.sh

-จากนั้นใช้คำสั่งด้านล่างเพื่อเข้าสู่ docker ที่สร้างไว้
+Attach to running docker

     docker exec -ti fragment_encoder /bin/bash

-ใช้คำสั่งด้านล่างเพื่อไปยัง mount
+change direction to /mount

     cd /mount

-## การโหลดและเตรียมข้อมูล

-จากนั้นใช้คำสั่งด้านล่างเพื่อโหลด dataset ขั้นตอนนี้อาจไว้เวลานานหลายนาทีจนถึงชั่วโมง
+## Load and prepare data

+Run a snippet below to load dataset.
+This step may take several minutes to hours.

     bash load_opus.sh

-ถึงจุดนี้จะได้ไฟล์ในโฟลเดอร์ data ตามนี้
+At this point, you should get the data directory as shown below.

 - data/
     - raw/